-What is the Walt Disney World Dining Plan?
+A Look at the Walt Disney World Dining Plan Options

 I suppose I should start with a quick overview for those of you that don’t know much about the Walt Disney World Dining Plan.
-What it is is a dining service, that you purchase ahead of time, that covers the cost of the majority of your meals for your Walt Disney World stay.
-There are a few different plans.
-Note that days of the package are based on the number of room nights.
-So, if you book a 5 night 6 day vacation then you’re dining plan will be for 5 days.
-You can use the amount any way you like over the course of all days that you visit.
+The dining plan is a dining service that you can add to your vacation package.
+The dining plan will cover the cost of the majority of your meals for your Walt Disney World stay.

-Quick Service Dining Plan: This includes 2 quick service (counter service) meals which include an entree, dessert and drink and you also get one snack every day per person.
-Each person will also receive a refillable drink mug to be used at the resort for unlimited drinks.
-The cost per adult per day is $39.64, and per child (ages 3-9) per day is $14.39.
+This plan includes 2 quick service (aka counter service) meals per day.
+For these meals you get an entree, dessert and drink.
+The plan also includes one snack every day.
+Each person on the plan will also receive a refillable drink mug that can be used at any resort for unlimited drinks during your entire length of stay.
+The cost per adult per day is $52.49, and per child (ages 3-9) per day is $21.75.

-Basic Dining Plan: This plan includes 1 quick service mean (same inclusions as above), 1 table service meal (also includes an entree, drink, and dessert or a buffet), and you also get one snack per person per day.
+This plan includes 1 quick service meal per day (same inclusions as above).
+It also includes 1 table service meal per day.
+The table service meal allows you to get an entree, drink, and dessert or it can be a buffet meal.
+Each day you will also get one snack credit as well.
 As with the Quick Service Plan each guest will also receive a refillable drink mug.
-The cost per adult per day is $58.66, and per child (ages 3-9) per day is $18.88.
+The cost per adult per day is $75.49, and per child (ages 3-9) per day is $25.80.

-Deluxe Dining Plan: This plan covers three full meals a day.
+This plan covers three full meals a day.
 You can choose to use your meals at any type of restaurant (quick service or table service).
 Quick service meals include the same foods as mentioned above, but table service meals include an appetizer as well as the entree, drink, and dessert.
 This plan includes two snacks per day, and each guest still receives a refillable mug.
-The cost per adult per day is $104, and per child (ages 3-9) per day is $29.51.
-The cost of this plan can vary some due to the time of season.
+The cost per adult per day is $116.24, and per child (ages 3-9) per day is $39.90.
+The cost of this plan can vary some depending on the season.